adaryss/auth-app-with-db/README.md

 Next.js Todo App with auth and user roles that saves todos to database

 ## What is used
-Next.js
-Chakra.ui
-Firebase auth
-Prisma.io
+Next.js, Chakra.ui, Firebase auth, Prisma.io